OsamaAbdulRazzak-2303KHIDEG029/document-preprocessing/output/Islamic Fund Manager Report – August 2025.md

 | YTD                      | 10.14%     | 10.20% |
 | Month                    | 9.68%      | 9.29%  |

+Avg.
+Peer Group Return for August 2025 was 8.64%
+5 - Year Avg.
+Peer Group Return for August 2025 - 13.81%

 ## Credit Quality (as % of Total Assets)

 | Rating                       | Percentage |